Gluon distributions and mass decompositions of the pion and kaon: Mass structures of the pion and kaon

-Here, we need to provide a brief explanation of the criteria for selecting the trace anomaly parameter $b$.
-First, according to the original definition of mass decomposition and the requirement of Lorentz covariance \cite{Ji:1995sv}, $b$ should be a scale-invariant quantity which has been discussed in many previous studies \cite{Ji:1995sv,Wang:2019mza,Kou:2021bez,Duran:2022xag,Kou:2023zko}.
-Two estimates of trace anomaly parameter b from Ji \cite{Ji:1995sv}, in the limimts of the SU(3) and heavy strange quark of proton are $b_{p}$ = 0.17 and $b_{p}$ = 0.11, respectively.
-Wang presents an estimation of the QCD trace anomaly parameter $b_{p}$ = 0.07 $\pm$ 0.17 \cite{Wang:2019mza} from the near-threshold $J/\psi$ photoproduction data of the GlueX experiment at JLab. \textcolor{black}{ In addition, Kou used new differential cross-section data from the Hall C and GlueX Collaborations \cite{Duran:2022xag,GlueX:2023pev} to constrain the parameter $b$ and obtained an approximate result of $b_{p}$ = 0.52 $\pm$ 0.09 \cite{Kou:2023zko}, which is close to the estimated value of $b$ for the pion meson provided by chiral perturbation theory \cite{Gasser:1982ap}.
-However, this does not necessarily prove that the value of $b$ is independent of the hadronic system itself.} Furthermore, the mass decomposition of different hadrons should lead to different estimates for the parameter $b$, for example, the proton and pion meson may have different estimated values of b.
-We assume that in the chiral limit, first-order SU(3) chiral perturbation theory gives the same mass calculation standard for the pion and kaon mesons.
-This is because the vacuum condensation of quarks with three flavors can be treated equally \cite{Gasser:1982ap}, so the parameter b of kaon is also set to $b_{K}$ = 0.5 in this work.
-The precise determination of the parameter $b$ is a non-perturbative study, and the discussion above is carried out under the assumption of chiral symmetry conservation.
-Thus, the mass decomposition of the pion and kaon mesons, as it evolves with the QCD evolution scale $Q^{2}$, can be determined by the determination of $a(Q^{2})$, $\gamma_m$ and $b$, where the $b$ is scale independent.
+Here we provide a brief explanation of the criteria for estimating the trace anomaly parameter $b$.
+First, according to the original derivation of mass decomposition and the requirement of Lorentz covariance \cite{Ji:1995sv}, $b$ is viewed to be a scale-invariant quantity which has been discussed in many previous studies \cite{Ji:1995sv,Wang:2019mza,Kou:2021bez,Duran:2022xag,Kou:2023zko}.
+Two estimates of trace anomaly parameter $b$ of proton in the limits of chiral SU(3) and heavy strange quark are $b_{p}$ = 0.17 and $b_{p}$ = 0.11 provided by Ji \cite{Ji:1995sv}.
+Wang et al. firstly present an extraction of the QCD trace anomaly parameter to be $b_{p}$ = 0.07 $\pm$ 0.17 \cite{Wang:2019mza} from the experimental data of near-threshold $J/\psi$ photoproduction cross section from GlueX at JLab.
+Recently, Kou et al. analyze the updated differential cross-section data from Hall C and GlueX Collaborations \cite{Duran:2022xag,GlueX:2023pev}, and obtain a new value of trace anomaly parameter $b_{p}$ = 0.52 $\pm$ 0.09 \cite{Kou:2023zko}, which is close to the trace anomaly parameter for the pion estimated in the chiral perturbation theory \cite{Gasser:1982ap}.
+But this does not necessarily prove that $b$ is independent of the hadrons.
+Second, the mass decomposition of different hadrons should be different.
+Therefore, the trace anomaly parameter $b$ could be different for different hadrons. { Third,} we assume that in the chiral limit, the first-order chiral perturbation theory under SU(3) gives the same mass formula for the pion and the kaon.
+This is due to the fact that the vacuum condensations of quarks with three flavors are treated equally \cite{Gasser:1982ap}.
+Therefore the parameter $b$ of the kaon is also taken to be $b_{K}$ = 0.5 in this work.